The 8 Steps to Trust Deed Investing with a Self-Directed IRA

 Borrower is granted title to the property when the loan is repaid.
 The investors names are removed from the title and the borrower’s name is placed on the documents.
 The borrower can now complete the next phase of their project, whether that be holding the property, getting more funding to develop or construct on the property, or selling the property to an end user.

-Who can Benefit from Trust Deed Investments?
+Who can Benefit from Trust Deed Investing?

 - Investors looking for income